-On the rare occasions where Her Majesty is not rocking a hat, she is rarely seen outside of the palace with her hair fully on show.
+Even on the rare occasions where Her Majesty was not rocking a hat, she was rarely seen outside of the palace with her hair fully on show.
 This is because of an old traditional belief that married woman should not uncover their hair in public.
 Well, what's the reasoning behind it?

 "Up until the 1950s, ladies were very seldom seen without a hat as it was not considered 'the thing' for ladies to show their hair in public," Mather told the BBC.
-While the Queen may not always wear a hat, she is often seen with a crown or head scarf instead.
+While the Queen may not have always worn a hat, she was often seen with a crown or head scarf instead.

 No Trousers For Young Princes